Kikobeats/isolated-function/README.md

 // => PermissionError: Access to 'FileSystemWrite' has been restricted.
 ```

+If you exceed your limit, an error will occur.
 Any of the following interaction will throw an error:

 - Native modules
 - Child process